-ICBA encourages policymakers to harmonize regulations to ensure strong, clear, and consistent oversight of all cryptocurrency providers, including those that deal in stablecoin.
+ICBA encourages policymakers to harmonize regulations to ensure strong, clear, and consistent oversight of cryptocurrency service providers.

-- Congress should act to ensure that stablecoins are subject to appropriate federal prudential oversight.
-Any regulatory regime applied to cryptocurrency, including stablecoin, should be comparable to the same regulations applicable to traditional, functionally similar payments products and services offered by the banking system. - The scope of regulation should include capital adequacy and reserves; activity restrictions; due diligence; information security and privacy; business resiliency; ownership and control of data; anti-money laundering and anti-terrorist financing; reporting and maintenance of books and records; consumer protections; safeguarding customer information; vendor and third-party management; and ongoing examination. - A more comprehensive, coordinated regulatory approach by banking and market regulators, including the Securities and Exchange Commission and the Commodity Futures Trading Commission, could help address risks, dispel confusion in the marketplace, and prompt more community banks to explore digital asset products and services to address customer needs.
-Stablecoin companies are not subject to comprehensive consolidated supervision, which allows for risks to multiply and creates an unequal playing field with banks. - The harmonization of regulations will not only address risk-the additional clarity can level the playing field and create opportunities for more community banks to consider offering digital products and services, including stablecoin.
-Without such information, many banks may choose not to engage in digital asset activities. - Collaboration can also help to ensure that the development of digital assets will not harm the integrity of the U.S. financial system by disintermediating community banks.
-Without harmonization among all the banking regulators, community banks that are not regulated by the OCC may find they are at a competitive disadvantage relative to their OCC-regulated peers and non-bank digital asset companies. - Stablecoins must be brought within the regulatory perimeter.
-Appropriate federal oversight is needed to close regulatory gaps and mitigate the risk of regulatory arbitrage regardless of how these digital assets are classified by policy makers.
-The regulatory framework should address risks posed by any entity within a stablecoin arrangement that participates in the creation, transfer, or storage of stablecoins.
-Unregulated entities should not be permitted to issue stablecoins.
+- Any regulatory regime applied to cryptocurrency should be comparable to the same regulations applicable to traditional, functionally similar payments products and services offered by the banking system. - The scope of regulation should include capital adequacy and reserves; activity restrictions; due diligence; information security and privacy; business resiliency; ownership and control of data; anti-money laundering and anti-terrorist financing; reporting and maintenance of books and records; consumer protections; safeguarding customer information; vendor and third-party management; and ongoing examination. - A more comprehensive, coordinated regulatory approach by banking and market regulators, including the Securities and Exchange Commission and the Commodity Futures Trading Commission, could help address risks, dispel confusion in the marketplace, and prompt more community banks to explore digital asset products and services to address customer needs.
+Cryptocurrency companies are not subject to comprehensive consolidated supervision, which allows for risks to multiply and creates an unequal playing field with banks. - The harmonization of regulations will not only address risk-the additional clarity can level the playing field and create opportunities for more community banks to consider offering crypto products and services.
+Without such information, many banks may choose not to engage in cryptocurrency or other digital asset activities. - Collaboration can also help to ensure that the development of digital assets will not harm the integrity of the U.S. financial system by disintermediating community banks.
+Without harmonization among all the banking regulators, community banks that are not regulated by the OCC may find they are at a competitive disadvantage relative to their OCC-regulated peers and non-bank cryptocurrency companies.